Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Results Discussion

-The reason we may be seeing an increase in $\mu_R$ during the in-transit phases is that the transit of Kepler-1520b may be a grazing transit, meaning that forward-scattering can have a greater impact on the amount of light collected than the obscuring of the light by the planet and the dust during transit.
-Additionally, our method of attempting to discern the size of the underlying planet using the average of many transits may be flawed, as forward-scattering by dust at different phases of the orbit may be clouding our results, meaning that we may be greatly underestimating the amount of forward-scattering possible.
+The reason we may be seeing an increase in $\mu_R$ during the in-transit phases is that the transit of Kepler-1520b may be a grazing transit (a transit with impact parameter $\gtrsim 1 R_{\odot}$, meaning that forward-scattering can have a greater impact on the amount of light collected than the obscuring of the light by the planet and the dust during transit.
+Additionally, our method of attempting to discern the size of the underlying planet using the average of many transits may be flawed, as forward-scattering by dust at different phases of the orbit may be increasing the measured flux, meaning that we may be greatly underestimating the amount of forward-scattering possible.